koneru9999/grunt-mvndeploy/README.md

 Deploy node projects to Maven repositories.

-Inspired from grunt-mvndeploy module but added additional fucntionality to automatically publish to SNAPSHOT repo based on the version.
+Inspired from <b>grunt-mvndeploy</b> module but added additional fucntionality to automatically publish to SNAPSHOT repo based on the version.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`